MileHacker Logo

 • Use public transport (metro, bus), walk, or cycle whenever possible to lower your carbon footprint.

-• Carry a reusable water bottle and shopping bag to minimize single-use plastic.
+• Bring a refillable water bottle and shopping bag to minimize single-use plastic.

 • Support businesses committed to ecological practices.